jeffpar/pcjs.v1/modules/devices/README.md

 * [Time](time.js)
 * [Video](video.js)

-along with one of the following "CPU" Device classes:
+along with one of the following "CPU" classes:

 * [8080 CPU](cpu8080.js)
 * [LED Controller "Chip"](ledctrl.js)
 * [TMS-1500 Calculator CPU](tms1500.js)

-and a "Machine" Device class that manages the entire machine:
+and a "Machine" class that manages the entire machine:

 * [Machine](machine.js)